tommasorigon/India-SequentiaLogit/estimation.md

 ```

 The estimation process **requires a non-negligible amount of time** to be completed.
 On a standard laptop, this will need about 4-5 hours.
-We made available the results of the MCMC chain in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, which can be loaded in memory directly, without running the next steps.
+We made available the results of the MCMC chain in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/tree/master/workspaces) folder, which can be loaded in the memory directly, without running the next steps.
 If the reader is not interested in obtaining by itself these workspaces, he / she  can skip to the convergence diagnostic step.

 #### 1. Usage choice

-The model and the corresponding submodels for the `usage choice` are estimated below.
-Notice that the binary outcome is referred as `target` which for the `usage choice` model is `1` if the woman is using a contraceptive method and `0` otherwise.
+The model and the corresponding sub-models for the `usage choice` are estimated below.
+Notice that the binary outcome is referred as `target`.
+For the `usage choice` model this target is `1` if the woman is using a contraceptive method, and `0` otherwise.

 ```r